Main Office

 Domestic Violence Stalking

-• Constant calls, messages, or attempts at contact
+• Constant messaging, calls, or online harassment

 Domestic Violence Sexual Assault

-• Sexual contact with an incapacitated person
+• Sexual acts with an incapacitated or intoxicated individual

 Domestic Violence Reckless Conduct

-• Firing a weapon recklessly in the home
+• Discharging a firearm in the home

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

-Penalties for domestic violence convictions in Falmouth
+Penalties for domestic violence convictions in Maine

 A domestic violence conviction in Falmouth, Maine, can have serious and lasting consequences, affecting your freedom, finances, and future.
 The legal system in Maine strictly prosecutes domestic violence offenses, and even a first-time conviction can result in jail time, fines, and restrictions on your rights.
 If you are facing charges, it’s critical to understand the potential domestic violence penalties and take immediate action to protect your future.